RishabSeshadri/rishabseshadri/README.md

 👋 Hello!
 I'm Rishab, a student at the University of Georgia pursuing a bachelors in Computer Science and Mathematics.
+Here's my [website](https://rishabseshadri.github.io/)!

 I'm currently:
 - Working at the [HeRO Lab](https://herolab.org/) as an undergraduate researcher
 - Co-captain of the [Robotics Club IEEE](https://github.com/Robotics-IEEE/ieee-2025) team

 I love robotics, algorithms, cars, and coffee.
-Feel free to explore my code or reach out at `rishab.seshadri@gmail.com` to chat! :)
+Feel free to explore my code, or reach out at `rishab.seshadri@gmail.com` to chat! :)

 ---------------------------------------
 | Repositories | Description |